 The Suzuki Method of Musical Education

-Group lessons are another element of the Suzuki method.
-In group classes, students have an opportunity for social interaction with other young musicians.
-Students are placed in groups according to their playing level.
-The classes offer an opportunity for the students to work on performance techniques in a familiar environment built on trust.
-The confidence they gain here serves them well in performances that are more public.
+In group classes, students have an opportunity for social interaction with other young musicians at the same level.
+Children work on performance techniques in a familiar environment built on trust.
+The confidence they gain here serves them well in more public performances.